vtex/grunt-vtex/README.md

 **options.port** which port the connect proxy should listen to
 **options.replaceHost** function to replace the host upon proxying
 **options.proxyTarget** what target to proxy to
+**options.followHttps** whether to follow HTTPS redirects transparently and return HTTP
-**options.middlewares** array of middlewares to use in connect
+**options.livereload** whether to use livereload, or in which port to use it **options.middlewares** array of middlewares to use in connect

 ------